How to choose between the Fitbit Versa and Apple Watch

 - There are three different buttons on the Versa and it's confusing to work out what button does what

-- Changing the band is a real struggle and it's very fiddly
+- Changing the band is a real struggle -- it's very fiddly

 Apple Watch